Close

 Training locations and potential project supervisors

 Placements are available in all three Faculties, tailored to individuals’ needs and interests.
 There are a number of qualified public health trained staff across all three faculties who can act as project supervisors.
-However, all staff are potentially eligible for this role and non FPH accredited staff will work closely with the Educational Supervisors to provide a suitable placement.
+However, all staff are potentially eligible for this role and any non FPH accredited staff will work closely with the Educational Supervisors to provide a suitable placement.

 Example previous projects